sophearak/magic-window/Readme.md

 ## Usage

-To use it, `cd` into a directory, and run `extraverse` with an optional port.
+To use it, `cd` into a directory, and run `extraverse --public --copy`.

 ### Examples